 Back to the science.
 In an average pattern of play, the three team sports of football, rugby and hockey all incorporate sprinting, jogging, walking and periods where they stand still.
 The data from video action reveals that where a rugby 7s player will cover an average of 94 metres in a minute, a footballer covers an average of 125 metres in the same time frame, while a hockey player outruns them all with a huge 140 metres per minute.
 Remember, this includes all actions, jogging back after a sprint, or running flat out to chase down opponents and set up attacks.

 Perhaps a more pertinent figure when relating to the overall fitness of a player can be seen by the amount of the game that is played at a high intensity.
 Where a football player spends just nine per cent of the game working at an intensity that sees the heart-rate reaching 85-90 per cent of its maximum, a hockey player can sustain that work rate for 30-40 percent of the game.
 A rugby player works at a high intensity for 20 per cent of the game.
-During those periods of high intensity activity, a hockey player will be running at speeds of above 19kmh.
+These figures are important when it comes to how to bet on rugby, as they can affect the totals and handicaps.